 9. Free Beach Resort at Mylopotas Beach

 The Free Beach Bar and Restaurant is their property on Mylopotas Beach.
-The beach club itself is like some Dali-esque dream in pastels! and there is a lovely good sized pool in the middle.
-There are sun loungers, suspended beds, shaded areas, full sun and well everything you could possibly imagine!
+This Ios beach club is like some Dali-esque dream in pastels and there is a lovely good sized pool in the middle.

 This was definitely to my mind the best place on the beach for relaxing.